Jimmy Driftwood

-James Corbitt Morris (June 20, 1907 – July 12, 1998), known professionally as Jimmy Driftwood or Jimmie Driftwood, was an American folk music songwriter and musician, most famous for his songs "The Battle of New Orleans" and "Tennessee Stud".
+James Corbitt Morris (June 20, 1907 – July 12, 1998), known professionally as Jimmy Driftwood or Jimmie Driftwood, was an American folk-style songwriter and musician, most famous for his songs "The Battle of New Orleans" and "Tennessee Stud".
 Driftwood wrote more than 6,000 folk songs, of which more than 300 were recorded by various musicians.

 Biography

 Early life

 Driftwood was born in Timbo, Arkansas, United States on June 20, 1907.
-His father was folk singer Neil Morris..
+His father was folk singer Neal Morris.
 He is on the album Songs of the Ozarks.
 Driftwood learned to play the guitar at a young age on his grandfather's homemade instrument.
 Driftwood used that unique guitar throughout his career and noted that its neck was made from a fence rail, its sides from an old ox yoke, and the head and bottom from the headboard of his grandmother's bed.
 This homemade instrument produced a pleasant, distinctive, resonant sound.

 Driftwood attended John Brown College in northwest Arkansas and later received a degree in education from Arkansas State Teacher's College.
 He started writing songs during his teaching career to teach his students history in an entertaining manner.